raphael-blanchard/website-dev/iccv23_challenge_VI.md

     - You should directly compress the estimated result files of the trajectories into a zip file, not the folder containing the result files.
 5. After around 1 minutes, you will see the APE and RPE result of your trajectory in the leaderboard.

-After submitted your trajectory zip file, the system will perform two checks:

 - Note:
     1. You must submit all the 9 trajectories for visual inertial track.